Updated for 2019.

 Adding Negative Keywords to Your Campaign

 Negative keywords aren’t necessary for ad groups that contain only Exact Match keywords because Apple will only show your ads for those exact search terms.
-You will need to use negative keywords for Broad Match and Search Match.
+You will need to use negative keywords for Broad Match and Search Match ad groups.

-Storefronts: This refers to the Apple Store you want your ads to show in.
-Currently this setting is limited to the US until further countries are rolled out.
+This refers to the Apple Store you want your ads to show in.
+Choose from 59 countries!

 - Have not downloaded app